 Opposite Knoll Drive, Hilltop Road winds through a very special red tingle and karri forest.
 Two kilometres along this one-way road will bring you to a spectacular lookout over the Frankland River, Nornalup Inlet and Southern Ocean.
 Three kilometres after the lookout will bring you to the car park of the Giant Tingle Tree.
 From here starts an 800m circular walk which leads down to the Giant Tingle Tree and the board walk that protects it.
 At 24 metres, this is the largest, living, girthed eucalypt known in the world.

 Two hundred metres after the Giant Tingle Tree carpark there is an opportunity to rejoin the South Coast Highway as Hilltop Road continues on to Circular Pool.

 Explore Western Australia”s world famous forest of gigantic tingle trees-from the forest floor and from 40 metres up in the canopy.
 The world class Valley of the Giants Tree Top Walk soars gently upwards amidst the tingle foliage and opens up a world of birds and flowers that most people never see.

 The walkway has gained international attention for its innovative design and the exciting experience it offers.

 Descend to the boardwalks below and explore the “Ancient Empire” – a grove of impressive veteran tingle trees.

 This award winning attraction provides a unique experience was judged Australias best regional tourist attraction at the 2000 Australian Tourism Awards and in 2001 was elevated to WA tourisms “Hall of Fame”.

 Dress according to weather conditions; Walking shoes recommended.
 Allow 45-60 minutes.

-Fees Apply – please visit the DPAW web site for details.
+Fees Apply – please visit the Tree Top Walk Website for details.

 Closed: Christmas Day and during hazardous weather conditions.